Towards Practical Encrypted Network Traffic Pattern Matching for Secure Middleboxes: Introduction

-To improve efficiency, we design a fine-grained progress filtering protocol to reduce the number of accesses on SHVE+ during the matching process: if a packet is filtered out, i.e., being identified as a mismatch, the middlebox will not continue to process it.
-As a result, our middlebox saves processing time significantly as most of the packets are commonly legitimate~\cite{choi2016dfc, yuan2016privacy, stylianopoulos2017multiple}.
+To improve efficiency, we design a fine-grained progress filtering protocol to reduce the number of accesses on SHVE+ during the matching process.
+Our key insight is that most of the packets are commonly legitimate~\cite{choi2016dfc, yuan2016privacy, stylianopoulos2017multiple}, and if a packet is filtered out, i.e., being identified as a mismatch, the middlebox will stop processing it to save processing time.
 To apply filtering to encrypted traffic, we propose an encrypted filter structure via SHVE.
 It is carefully designed in a way that the encrypted packet payload can be used for both filtering and pattern matching.
-Namely, introducing the filters does not incur extra bandwidth cost.
+Namely, introducing our filters does not incur extra bandwidth cost.

 For completeness, we formalise the security of our proposed protocols.
 First, we formally capture the capabilities of adversaries considered in the targeted middlebox system.
-One adversarial model aims to infer sensitive information from encrypted packets.
-The other aims to deduce information from encrypted rulesets.
-We note that security analysis of existing designs~\cite{sherry2015blindbox, fan2017spabox,yuan2016privacy, guo2018enabling} falls short of capturing the above adversaries at the same time.
+One adversarial model aims to infer sensitive information from encrypted packets, while the other aims to deduce information from encrypted rulesets.
+We note that security analysis of existing designs~\cite{sherry2015blindbox, fan2017spabox, yuan2016privacy, guo2018enabling,ning2019privdpi} does not appear to capture both adversaries at the same time.
 To bridge the gap, we adapt the real/ideal paradigm to define two groups of games under the above two adversarial models.
 We prove that even if an adversary is capable of selecting the packet or ruleset to be challenged in advance, she only learns a controlled leakage profile regarding the packet and ruleset.